samantha-roth/probDnsclRealData/README.md

 11. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2014`
 12. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/flood2020`
 13. Repeat steps 4-7, in step 6 replacing `~/probDnsclRealData/data` with `~/probDnsclRealData/data/floodfuture`
 14. Call the bash file `runCodeOtherStormsAfterQGIS.sh`
+15. Compare generated figures in the `plots` folder to the figure with the same name in the `compareResults` folder.

 **To run each R script individually not using bash files, follow the steps below.
 All R scripts are located in the `code` folder.**